karprabha/localfluence/README.md

 3. **Run Migration Scripts Inside Containers**:

-   To run migrations and seeds within the containers of your services, follow these steps:
+   To run migrations and seeds within the containers of the services, follow these steps:

    a. **Access the Service's Interactive Shell**:
    Use Docker to enter the interactive shell of the desired service container.
 For example, to access the `auth-server` container: